dawid-dahl-umain/aaid-collaboration/docs/aaid-collaboration.md

 - Makes rules files scannable and predictable
 - Easier for AI to understand and follow instructions
 - Easier for contributors to add new phases
-- Creates consistent "AAID feel" across different workflows
+- Creates consistent "`AAID` feel" across different workflows

 ---